 Building and maintaining decking can be costly, so you want to make sure that it lasts as long as possible.
 This is why many people opt for composite decking, an alternative to conventional wood or PVC decking, favoured by homeowners for its long lifespan and durability.
-In this article, we’ll explore the lifespan of composite decking so you can make the right decision for your garden.
+In this article, we’ll explore how long composite decking lasts so you can make the right decision for your garden.

 How Long Does Composite Decking Last on Average?

-Composite decking can last upwards of 25 years, and with proper maintenance it can be enjoyed for even longer.
-Unlike traditional wood decking, composite decking is resistant to rot, mould, and insect damage, making it a much more durable option.
-Additionally, composite decking has minimal fade in the sun and doesn’t scratch easily, maintaining its sleek appearance over time.
+Composite decking can last between 20-40 years, and with proper maintenance it can be enjoyed for even longer.
+Unlike traditional wood decking, composite decking is resistant to rot, mould, and insect damage, making it a much more durable and longer-lasting option.
+Additionally, composite decking has several advantages, such as minimal fading in the sun and scratch resistance, allowing it to maintain its sleek appearance over time.

 What is Composite Decking Made Of?

+Composite decking’s long lifespan is mainly due to its materials.
 Composite decking is a synthetic material made from a blend of recycled wood and plastic.
-The plastic element prevents many of the issues that are associated with wood fencing products.
-The result is a durable and low-maintenance product that lasts longer than wood, which is the most common alternative material.
+The plastic element prevents many of the issues that are associated with wood fencing products such as mould and rot.
+The result is a durable and low-maintenance product that has a longer lifespan than wood, which is the most common alternative material.
+Read our blog on what composite decking is made of.

 How Long Does Composite Decking Last Compared to Wood?

-Unlike traditional wood decking, which may only last around 10 to 15 years, composite decking is much more durable.
-This longevity is primarily due to the materials used in composite decking.
-The plastic in composite boards protects them from many of the major issues that affect wood, such as rot, warping, splinters, and splitting.
+Unlike traditional wood decking, which may only last around 10 to 15 years, composite decking’s lifespan is much longer.
+This longevity is primarily due to the materials used in composite decking such as plastic.
+The plastic in composite decking boards protects them from many of the major issues that affect wood, such as rot, warping, splinters, and splitting.

 The wood fibres found in composite decking are coated in plastic, which help to protect them from these issues.
 Wood-boring insects also won’t attack composite decking boards, eliminating the need for the treatments required for wood decks.